elliotfouts/elliotfouts/README.md

 Hello,

-Here is a list of projects I am currently working on:

-## Grocer-ease
-A virtual grocery list featuring multiple authentication options, PWA functionality, and web scraping for up to date images
-##### Upcoming Features
-- Offline functionality using IndexedDB

-### Down below you can find organized repositories for projects I have completed
+I am not currently working on indepdendent projects as I am studying full-time and working at www.duffl.com.
+Please feel free to explore my past projects which are organized into repos down below